ugumba/homey-panasonic-comfort-cloud-alt/README.md

 (Specifically, I've not yet been able to use [Device Capabilities](https://homey.app/en-us/app/nl.qluster-it.DeviceCapabilities/Device-Capabilities/) to control e.g. "operation mode" or "eco mode", which [I could](https://community.homey.app/t/error-panasonic-comfort-cloud-app/65935/31?u=robert_schmidt) with the original app.)

+# Troubleshooting

+The settings page shows the log contents.
+If you have a problem, please copy and paste the entire log into a Github issue, or send me a direct message if you're concerned about privacy.

+The log contains the user name (somewhat obfuscated) and PCC device names and IDs (but never the password, obviously).

 # Credits

   * Vegard Svendsen for [the original Homey app](https://homey.app/en-us/app/com.panasonic.PCC/Panasonic-Comfort-Cloud/).